-Students must demonstrate reading proficiency in one non-English language before the quarter of your QEII/PhD Oral Exam.
+Effective Fall 2024, the language requirement will be removed and cohorts starting from Fall 2024 will no longer need to fulfill it.
+Students entering the program prior to fall 2024 must demonstrate reading proficiency in one non-English language before the quarter of your QEII/PhD Oral Exam.
 It is possible to complete your language requirement during the quarter that you take the QEII, but it is advisable to do so before then.